-Adviser's Implementation of Principal Investment Strategies.
-The Adviser will pursue the Fund's investment objectives, in part, by utilizing its investment and risk management process consisting of two primary stages: (1) sourcing, diligence, and selection of investment managers and investment strategies that are accessed and engaged by the Fund as (i) sub-advisers, (ii) through allocations of Fund assets to investments in other investment companies advised by an investment manager (e.g., DoubleLine Funds or Other Mutual Funds), and/or (iii) in one or more derivative instruments that provide the Fund access to returns of reference assets managed by an investment manager (e.g., Underlying Pools); and (2) ongoing investment manager, investment strategy, and risk management monitoring.
+The Adviser will pursue the Fund's investment objectives, in part, by utilizing its investment and risk management process consisting of two primary components: (1) sourcing, diligence, and selection of managers and investment strategies to be pursued by the Fund through (i) sub-advisers and (ii) allocations of assets directly or indirectly to selected investment strategies; and (2) ongoing investment manager, investment strategy, and risk management monitoring.

 Investment Manager and Strategy Sourcing, Diligence, and Selection.
-The Adviser sources investment managers and their strategies through its deep network of relationships with investment professionals, industry contacts, as well as through supportive resources such as proprietary or public databases and prime brokers.
-For prospective investment manager candidates, the Adviser performs what it believes is a rigorous due diligence process comprised of qualitative discussions with the investment managers and their respective portfolio managers as well as quantitative analysis of the investment strategies performed during the initial review process.
+The Adviser sources investment managers and strategies through its deep network of relationships with investment professionals, industry contacts, as well as through supportive resources such as proprietary or public databases and prime brokers.
+For prospective investment manager candidates and strategies, the Adviser performs what it believes is a rigorous due diligence process comprised of qualitative discussions with the investment managers and their respective portfolio managers, as well as quantitative analysis of the investment strategies to be pursued by the Adviser or by an investment manager under consideration as a sub-adviser candidate, during the initial review process.
 The Adviser conducts further reviews that include (1) documentation collection and review, (2) investment due diligence (qualitative and quantitative) and (3) operational due diligence.
-After numerous contact points, all investment manager information for prospective sub-adviser candidates is documented within a formal report for review and subject to final approval by the Adviser's Investment Committee.
+After numerous contact points, all investment strategy and manager information for prospective sub-adviser candidates is documented within a formal report for review and subject to final approval by the Adviser's Investment Committee.

 Ongoing Investment Manager, Investment Strategy, Portfolio Construction and Risk Management Monitoring.
-Upon engagement of an investment manager as a sub-adviser to the Fund, or an allocation of Fund assets for investment directly or indirectly with an investment manager, the Adviser's research staff and portfolio managers closely monitor the investment results for the Fund and investment manager.
-In constructing the Fund's investment portfolio, the Adviser will consult with investment managers as it deems prudent or necessary to determine optimal allocations among investment managers and investment strategies (within applicable investment restrictions and limitations).
+Upon engagement of an investment manager as a sub-adviser to the Fund, or an allocation of Fund assets for investment directly or indirectly pursuant to selected investment strategies, the Adviser's research staff and portfolio manager closely monitor the investment results for the Fund.
+In constructing the Fund's investment portfolio, the Adviser will consult with sub-advisers as it deems prudent or necessary to determine optimal allocations among sub-advisers and investment strategies (within applicable investment restrictions and limitations).

-From a risk management perspective, the Adviser will review underlying daily portfolio holdings and their associated statistical risk at both a total portfolio level and from an individual investment manager standpoint.
-On an ongoing basis, the Adviser performs quantitative analyses of performance against predefined parameters, looking for unexplained differences, including any material investment manager portfolio management changes in business or investment strategy (style drift), material changes in operations, service providers and key personnel as well as any other piece of information that may cause the Adviser to re-evaluate a particular investment manager.
-Additionally, the Adviser monitors each investment manager's volatility relative to historical performance and benchmarks, trading frequency, changes in the management, and changes in correlation measures relative to benchmarks.
+From a risk management perspective, the Adviser will review underlying daily portfolio holdings and their associated statistical risk at both a total portfolio level and from an individual sub-adviser standpoint.
+On an ongoing basis, the Adviser performs quantitative analyses of performance against predefined parameters, looking for unexplained differences, including any material investment sub-adviser or strategy changes in business or investment strategy (style drift), material changes in operations, service providers and key personnel as well as any other piece of information that may cause the Adviser to re-evaluate a particular investment manager or strategy.
+Additionally, the Adviser monitors each sub-adviser's and strategy's volatility relative to historical performance and benchmarks, trading frequency, changes in management style, and changes in correlation measures relative to benchmarks.

-The Adviser, with approval of its Investment Committee and to the extent required, the Fund's Board of Trustees, may terminate an investment manager as a sub-adviser, or re-allocate or de-allocate invested Fund assets away from an investment manager, as applicable, based on market conditions and an assessment of various quantitative, qualitative, and operational factors, or it may opportunistically reallocate all or a portion of Fund assets to or among other investment managers based on such factors.
+The Adviser, with approval of its Investment Committee and to the extent required, the Fund's Board of Trustees, may terminate a sub-adviser or discontinue an investment strategy, or re-allocate or de-allocate invested Fund assets away from a sub-adviser or strategy, as applicable, based on market conditions and an assessment of various quantitative, qualitative, and operational factors, or it may opportunistically reallocate all or a portion of Fund assets to or among other sub-advisers or strategies based on such factors.